 Kate Hudson, BSc

-Kate coordinates and oversees CASW's day to day operations, manages the assessment of foreign trained credentials, and is the key point of contact for the office.
+Kate coordinates and oversees CASW's day to day operations, and manages CASW Individual Memberships.

 She is accountable for coordinating the overall administrative operations of the office in support of the goals, objectives, vision, and mission of CASW.